ClaireCJS/clairecjs_bat/docs/song-lyric-transcription-with-ai.md

 (It is reviewing lyrics in the case of predownload-all-lyrics-in-all-subfolders.bat having already downloaded some lyrics.
 And it is obtaining lyrics in the case of those lyrics not existing or not being sufficient.)

 ###
 TODO: If you would like to check your progress, run [report-lyric-and-subtitle-percentage-completion.bat](../BAT-and-UTIL-files-1/report-lyric-and-subtitle-percentage-completion.bat).
-It does generate a log file (```lyric-subtitle-compliance.log```) if you are curious to track your progress over time.
+When run in the base of your music collection, generate a report on the percentage completion of our lyric and karaoke tasks.
+It does so by logging values into ```lyric-subtitle-compliance.log``` each time it is run.
+This gives the data needed to graph your progress over time, which is as easy as dumping the file into [ChatGPT](http://www.openai.com/chat) and asking nicely.

 </details>